djnavarro/essays/content/post/in-between/index.md

 [^5]: These days I find that women are much more willing to talk to me and share that part of their world, and I am deeply grateful.
 In part, I have found it reassuring to learn how many of my own experiences are mirrored in theirs, but perhaps more importantly the advice I've been given through the whisper net *has* kept me safe in many situations that might otherwise have been... quite bad.

 [^6]: I honestly cannot believe how naive I was when I wrote this.
 In the last couple of years I think we've seen the mask come off the TERF movement: as they've achieved more political wins in their activism, particularly in the UK, they've become openly hateful now.
 There's barely even a pretense that their political goals are based in anything other than a desire to punish trans women.
-In the last two years we've seen their views become normalised, and the dehumanising rhetoric targeting trans women has become so much grotesque.
+In the last two years we've seen their views become normalised, and the dehumanising rhetoric targeting trans women has become so much more grotesque.

 [^7]: Jesse Singal, obviously.
 In the two years since I wrote the original piece I think it's become clearer to many others that he is an entirely untrustworthy source when it comes to trans women, but back in 2019 very few people in my academic community listened to me when I tried to speak about how badly slanted his journalism on transgender subjects is.
 I am still bitter about that.